Apr 8, 2022

 #2 Find out which forms you need and when to expect them

 Before you start to file, know which forms you’ll need and make sure you have them.
-If you are, or were, fully employed by a company that withheld taxes from your paycheck in 2020, you should receive a W-2 based on the W-4 you filled out when you started.
+If you are, or were, fully employed by a company that withheld taxes from your paycheck in 2021, you should receive a W-2 based on the W-4 withholding information you filled out when you started.
 If you’re a freelancer or a contractor, you should receive a 1099 form.
-Companies are required to send out W-2s and 1099s by February 1, 2021.
+Companies are required to send out W-2s and 1099s to employees by January 31, 2022.

 Keep in mind that you might have additional forms based on your situation.
 For example, if you withdrew from your retirement accounts, you might receive 1099-R. Or if you received dividends from investments or you have realized capital gains or losses from investments, you might get a 1099-DIV or a 1099-B. For more information on which forms you might receive if you invest with Stash and when go here.